 Polycystic ovarian syndrome, more commonly known as PCOS, affects almost 5 million women in the United States alone.
 And sadly, many of these women are left undiagnosed.
 Today, we’re going to discuss the signs of PCOS and dietary changes you can make to lessen your symptoms.

-To learn more about the benefits of reducing sugar intake and how supplements can help improve your diet and nutrition, pick up the Women’s Mind Body Wellness Summit.
-Cardiologist Joan Crawford discusses everything you need to know about heart health.
-The Summit contains 6 interviews from top female health professionals plus three bonus videos from MyHealthSpin Founder Lori-Ann Rickard, as well as two bonus workout videos.
+To learn more about how dangerous refined sugar is and how supplementation can help improve your diet and nutrition pick up the Women’s Mind Body Wellness Summit.
+Chiropractor Jennifer Shell discusses all you need to know about nutrition.
+The WMBW Summit contains 6 interviews from top female health professionals plus three bonus videos from MyHealthSpin Founder Lori-Ann Rickard, as well as two bonus workout videos.
 Use promo code “BEWELL” to recieve 50% off!